nasa/Common-Metadata-Repository/bootstrap-app/README.md

 #### Synchronizing Missing Items

-  1. It finds any items in the Catalog REST database with an ingest_updated at between the start date and end date.
+  1. It finds any items in the Catalog REST database matching the params.
 These items are inserted into a table for processing.
   2. For each batch of N items from the work table:
      1. Get the latest revision ids of the items from the work table.
      2. For each item in the batch: